island-is/handbook/technical-direction.md

 Teams should implement solutions as standalone frontend applications, e.g. single-page applications (SPA) or mobile applications, and integrate them with backend services through API interfaces.

 Having a clear separation between frontend and backend allows us to implement user interfaces (UI) that behave like applications with richer and faster user experience (UX).
-It also reduces coupling and scales up development, creating reusable backend services that support more veried presentation through different frontend applications.
+It also reduces coupling and scales up development, creating reusable backend services that support more varied presentation through different frontend applications.

 ### Shared code